![]() |

 Probably, Citroën has come to the conclusion, that if the standard way of processing spare parts numbers were going to be computerized anyhow, it would not make any difference if they chose simple sequential numbers.
 If this was the reasoning behind these new sequential numbers, Citroën themselves, in my opinion, demonstrate that this was a false assumption since they needed to add the check letter, after this system had been in use for a number of months.

-With the number series 5 000 000, Citroën also starts (after a few months) to add spare parts group number and vehicle group code in front of the number and the check letter after the number.
-At the same time, Citroën writes that part should be ordered by quoting only the spare part number itself.
-Consequently, this extra information has only served as an enrichment of the parts numbers, in order to minimize errors and mix-ups at Citroën themselves and their dealerships.
+The number series 5 000 000 starts slowly somewhere between 07/70 and 01/71, and with this series, Citroën also starts (after a few months) to add spare parts group number and vehicle group code in front of the number and the check letter after the number.
+At the same time, Citroën writes that parts should be ordered by quoting both the spare part number itself ans the control letter.
+This has obviously served to minimize errors and mix-ups.
+This practice, however, appears to have been dropped some time before 1980, where it is stated in the catalogs that you should only quote the number itself in orders.

 ---|---|---|---|